CaptainDaVinci/captaindavinci.github.io/_posts/2024-01-14-bulk-image-compression.md

 #### Key Features:
 - **Bulk Compression:** Compress multiple images simultaneously, saving you time and effort.
 - **Format Support:** Works seamlessly with JPG, JPEG, and PNG formats, ensuring versatility for your image compression needs.
+- **Local processing:** Data never leaves your device.
-- **Free to Use!**
+- **Free forever, no ads!**

 ### Localized Data Processing:
 Concerned about privacy?
 Fret not.
 With this service, all data processing happens locally on your machine.
 No uploads, no sign-ups.
 Just a simple, efficient, and secure way to compress your images.
-Ready to give it a try?
-[Click here to compress your images now](https://captaindavinci.github.io/filecompressor).

-## Implementation Details

-### MozJPEG Encoding:
-Under the hood, my service utilizes MozJPEG encoding for compression.
+Under the hood, it uses MozJPEG encoding for compression of JPEG and JPG formats.
 What sets MozJPEG apart is its efficiency in preserving image quality while reducing file sizes.
 Unlike browser-specific encoding, MozJPEG offers a more sophisticated and superior compression algorithm.

-### WebAssembly (WASM) Magic:
-To enable MozJPEG encoding directly in your browser, I leverage WebAssembly (Wasm).
-This allows me to bring the power of MozJPEG to your local environment, enhancing the compression process without compromising speed or security.

-### Next.js Framework for Frontend Development:
-The frontend of my Bulk Image Compression Service is built using the Next.js framework.
-This choice was deliberate, as Next.js provides a seamless development experience, allowing me to create a responsive and user-friendly interface for my service.
+It also uses OxiPNG for supporting lossless PNG compression.

+Codecs for MozJPEG adn OxiPNG are enabled using Webassembly.

-## Next Steps: Expanding File Support
+### Next Steps: Expanding File Support

-While the Bulk Image Compression Service currently excels in handling images, I'm not stopping here.
-The next steps involve expanding the service to support compression for additional file types, such as PDFs, DOCX, and more.
-Stay tuned for updates as I work towards making this service an all-encompassing solution for your file compression needs.

-## Get Started Now!
+Will look at adding support for other file formats for compression.

-Ready to experience the simplicity and power of bulk image compression?
-Visit my [Bulk Image Compression Service](https://captaindavinci.github.io/filecompressor) and transform the way you handle images today.
+Visit [Bulk Image Compression Service](https://compress.captaindavinci.com) and happy compressing!

-Happy compressing!